Sydney-Informatics-Hub/scrna-analysis/README.md

 The output from this stage is a single `.Rds` file containing the merged and integrated Seurat dataset.
 All downstream analyses will be performed on this single dataset.

-### Analysis
+### Cell annotation

-The fourth notebook in this workflow takes the merged, integrated, and normalised data from the previous notebook and performs several analyses.
+The fourth notebook in this workflow takes the merged, integrated, and normalised data from the previous notebook and performs cell annotation.

-First, we annotate cells by cell cycle and cell type using public databases.
+We automatically annotate cells by cell cycle and cell type using public databases.
 We also provide you with an opportunity to supply curated marker gene lists for cell types that you are interested in, which we use to score and annotate your cells with.

+The output from this notebook is an `.Rds` file containing your annotated single cell data

+### Pseudobulking and differential gene expression analysis

 After annotation, we perform pseudobulking, which sums together the counts from all cells within a cluster and treats the cluster like a single sample in a bulk RNA sequencing analysis.
 This has some important advantages, primarily allowing us to use existing bulk RNA sequencing tools and simpler, higher-powered statistical tests for analysing your data.